 A fusion of news, views, blogs and videos, this Twitter feed relates to The National College.
 There are discussions for teachers to join in, such as ‘what do you wish you’d known as a new head?’ plus up to the minute information about new qualifications and columns on subjects of interest to teachers such as upcoming seminars and workshops.
 Teachers can join the National College for no charge and the Twitter feed is an unlimited pool of information for inspiration about lesson topics, themes, and alternative teaching approaches.

 4. @ EdnFoundation

 The above five Twitter feeds are just a tiny fraction of the many out there, a number which is growing every day.
-With organisations increasingly using Twitter as a means to reach their audience, the practical uses for social media are seemingly unending.
+With organizations increasingly using Twitter as a means to reach their audience, the practical uses of social media are seemingly unending.